Libraries with Kids in Fukuoka: A Family Guide to the City’s Best Reading Spots (2026)

 a young girl in a kimono poses for a picture (Photo by Brayden Prato on Unsplash)

-Japan’s childhood vaccination schedule overlaps with most foreign schedules but has notable differences — some shots earlier, some later, some not on the routine schedule at all.
-If you’re moving to Fukuoka with kids, this guide explains how to align records, where to get shots, what’s free vs paid, and which gaps to fill before … Read more
+Japan’s childhood vaccination schedule overlaps with most foreign schedules but has notable differences.
+Some shots come earlier, some later, and a few sit off the routine list entirely.
+If you’re moving to Fukuoka with kids, this guide explains how to align records, where to get shots, what’s free vs paid, and which gaps to fill … Read more